 (3) Armenia, Moldova, Georgia, Kazakhstan, Ukraine, Azerbaijan, Turkmenistan, Uzbekistan, Kyrgyzstan, and Tajikistan are not part of the Russian Federation.

-(4) Cats and dogs from the Malaysian Peninsula are prohibited from entering the UK unless a health certificate is provided.
-The certificate must be issued by Malaysian veterinary officials.
-It should confirm that the pets have not been in contact with pigs 60 days prior and not exposed to Nipah disease-contaminated areas.
+It should confirm that the pets have not been in contact with pigs sixty days prior and have not been exposed to Nipah disease-contaminated areas.
 The pets must also test negative for Nipah disease viruses through an IgC capture ELISA test done in an approved laboratory.

 (5) The UAE includes Abu Dhabi, Dubai, Al Sharjah, Ras Al Khaimah, Ajman, Umm Al Quwain, and Al Fujairah.

-(7) The USA coverage includes American Samoa, Puerto Rico, Guam, Northern Mariana Islands, and the US Virgin Islands.
+(7) The USA coverage includes American Samoa, Puerto Rico, Guam, the Northern Mariana Islands, and the US Virgin Islands.

 The unlisted countries are all other nations not included in the EU and non-EU list of countries.